paulbrodersen/somnotate/README.md

 human clinical data, as well as telemetry data from hibernating Alaskan black bears.
-As the core components of Somnotate are completely agnostic to the data modality, Somnotate can also be applied to atypical indicators of vigilance state, such as heart rate, blood pressure, or actigraphy.
+As the core components of Somnotate are completely agnostic to the data modality, Somnotate can also be applied to other indicators of vigilance state, such as heart rate, blood pressure, or actigraphy.
 While we have performed encouraging pilot tests in these directions, we lack access to annotated data repositories that are comprehensive enough for a proper evaluation (do